NCATS-Tangerine/stringdb-beacon/README.md

 python3 download_stringdb_data.py
 ```

 If you have used docker-compose to run the application, you will have a `neo4j/import` directory mounted in your $HOME directory.
-If you are running docker-compose as 'sudo', then you should also run the download script as 'sudo' so thta $HOME defaults to '/root', which is where your Docker neo4j database will expect to see the data.
+If you are running docker-compose as 'sudo', this directory may be '/root' in which case, you should may also run the download script as 'sudo' so thta $HOME defaults to '/root', which is where your Docker neo4j database will expect to see the data.
+If your $HOME directory is still your normal user home directory, you can likely still run this download script without sudo.

 Your Neo4j docker container should be named stringdbbeacon_db_1, run `docker-compose ps` to confirm this.
 We will execute the load.cql file, in the `neo4j` directory, using the Neo4j shell.